Unit + integration tests across modules (in-memory)

 Planner jobs also need to remain leaseable under the configured execution lane semantics: planner

-concrete lane policy that remote or local workers enforce later.
+the concrete lane policy that remote or local workers enforce later.

 To scale executors horizontally, add more executor-plane instances.
 They greedily lease eligible jobs from the shared durable queue, so no leader election is required at the executor layer.